-Would it shock you if we said that the construction sector is one of the least digitized industries in the world?
+Would it shock you if we said that the construction sector is one of the least digitised industries in the world?
 Probably not, right?

-• 61% expect and an uptick in digital tools post COVID-19
+- 61% expect an uptick in digital tools post COVID-19

-• 46% of use search engines to discover new products, while only 9% of them find them at trade shows
+- 46% of use search engines to discover new products, while only 9% of find them at trade shows

-During our recent webinar about digitalization, Anders Johansen, European Channel Manager at Electrolux, made quite a compelling case for how digital tools enable them to track and measure ROI and KPIs:
+During our recent webinar about digitalisation, Anders Johansen, European Channel Manager at Electrolux, made quite a compelling case for how digital tools enable them to track and measure ROI and KPIs:

-The ongoing digitalization process will force building product manufacturers to think of better ways to market and sell their products.
+The ongoing digitalisation process will force building product manufacturers to think of better ways to market and sell their products.
 Are you on the right track?

 Let’s face the music: our industry is responsible for inconceivable amounts of green gas emissions and incomprehensible volumes of waste.
 To add fuel to the fire: CO2 emissions from the building sector are at an all-time high, representing 38% of the world’s total.

 But the question is: how does BIM pave the way for sustainability?
 Well, every component contains information that’s collated into a common data environment.
 This gives all stakeholders involved in a project the ability to examine and mitigate the project’s impact on our beloved mother earth by: